dngtuankiet/dngtuankiet.github.io/_tutorials/III-understand-chipyard-system.md

 ## Overview

 Chipyard is a sophisticated framework that integrates multiple components to enable RISC-V SoC design, simulation, and deployment.
 Understanding the architecture and organization of Chipyard is essential for effectively customizing and extending your designs.
-This tutorial provides a comprehensive overview of the Chipyard system structure, including its generators, tools, and key architectural concepts.
+This page provides an overview of the Chipyard system structure, including its generators, tools, and architectural concepts.

+**Rocket Chip** is the key system for further customization.
+This page also describes some key aspects including:
+- Rocket system architecture
+- TileLink bus interface

-## Chipyard Architecture
+## 1. Chipyard Architecture

 At its core, Chipyard is built around the concept of **generators** - parameterized RTL designs written using meta-programming techniques enabled by the Chisel hardware description language.
 These generators allow for flexible, automated integration of complex hardware designs that can be configured for various use cases without manual RTL modifications.

-### Core Components
+### 1.1 Core Components

 Chipyard organizes its ecosystem into several key categories:

-#### 1. RTL Generators
+#### 1.1.1 RTL Generators

 Generators are the heart of Chipyard, providing configurable hardware components that can be instantiated with different parameters.
 Key generators include: